JWPanda/Eulerian-Circuit/README.md

 # Eulerian-Circuit
-An application of Eulerian Circuits from graph theory,
+An python program implementing graph theory topics.
+I work on this project as a fun application and to experiment with applying graph theory in a programming environment.